Course reserves are high-demand resources assigned for a specific course.

 Books, films, music or other items that are not available online are placed physically "on reserve" at the Library.
 These items are available behind the Circulation Desk at the Library and are available on a short loan (2 hours, 4 hours, or sometimes 24 or 48 hours).

 You can find course reserve materials for your class through Chalk.
-Step-by-step instructions can be found below.
+To learn how to access these materials in Chalk, please watch the short video tutorial below.